Abuse of power: Sexual abuse by police officers

 Following the publication of a report from Her Majesty’s Inspectorate of Constabulary, it is clear this is exactly the case for hundreds of people in England and Wales.
 The report mentions 436 allegations of abuse of power for sexual gain within a two-year period.
 More than a third of these allegations of abuse of authority involve victims of domestic abuse.
 It has been reported that there is only one police force in the country which has not received any allegations of this nature within the period examined.

-Whilst the sheer volume of reports for sexual abuse of power for sexual gain is shocking, the reality is that there will be many vulnerable people who have not felt able to report or disclose being a victim of exploitation for sexual gain by a member of the Police force.
-Therefore, the numbers released are likely to be significantly higher in reality.
+While the sheer volume of reports of abuse of power for sexual gain is shocking, the reality is that there will be many vulnerable people who have not felt able to report or disclose being a victim of sexual abuse by police officers.
+Therefore, the numbers are likely to be significantly higher in reality.

 This is extremely damaging to the faith the public has in the police.
 It is important that these issues are tackled in a determined and timely manner.
 Our police hold a special position of trust and authority and therefore have a greater responsibility to behave in a certain way.
 These figures hugely undermine this.
 We must remember that the statistics do not reflect the behaviour of every police officer and those who have suffered a crime should still be encouraged to make a formal report.
 The punishment of officers found to be behaving in this manner should set an example that such individuals will not be tolerated within our justice system.

 As well as specialising in abuse law, we also have a team that deal with legal actions against the police.
 They have developed their own website dealing with this area of law which you can access by following this link.
 We are therefore able to combine the specialist knowledge of both teams when dealing with cases involving sexual abuse by police officers.